Eyes,Medicare,Bupa et al, Health Funds, Openpay

 These services are typically only included in high-level hospital cover policies, which attract higher premiums than basic policies.

 Levels of cover and yearly limits vary between funds and that some services only receive restricted cover, for example laser eye surgery on the front of the eye or inside the eye.

 Australian private health funds will pay benefits for prescription glasses and/or contact lenses purchased from the vast majority of registered optical dispensers and eyewear stores, but not necessarily on line optical stores.

 Benefit limits vary widely ranging from $100 up to over $600 on some premium policies.
 We can advise on your fund and policy rules.

-Prescription sunglasses will be covered by the health fund in the vast majority of cases.
+Prescription sunglasses will be covered by the health fund in the vast majority of cases including transitions lenses that change with the amount of light.

 However, non-prescription sunglasses are typically not included in extras cover.